ansys/pyhps/doc/source/examples/index.rst

 Examples
 ========

-Here you can find some examples showing how to interact with a REP server in Python using the ``ansys-pyhps``.
+Here you can find some examples showing how to interact with a REP server in Python using the ``ansys-hps-core``.
 Examples consist of a Python script plus some data files (e.g. solver input files).
 Many of the Python scripts can be executed with the following command line arguments: